 To help companies address these challenges, the RMI offers the Risk Readiness Assessment to promote a common understanding of good practices and a means to consistently assess risks in mineral supply chains.

 The RRA is available in five langauges: English, Mandarin, Indonesian, Japanese, and Korean.

-The RRA covers the following metals and minerals: Aluminum, Alumina, Bauxite, Cobalt, Copper, Gold, Graphite, Iron Ore, Lithium, Mica, Nickel, Steel, Tantalum, Tin, and Tungsten.
+The RRA covers the following metals and minerals: Aluminum, Alumina, Bauxite, Cobalt, Copper, Gold, Graphite, Iron Ore, Lead, Lithium, Mica, Molybdenum, Nickel, Palladium, Platinum, Rare Earth Elements, Silver, Steel, Tantalum, Tin, Tungsten, and Zinc.

 What We Do

 The Risk Readiness Assessment (RRA) is a voluntary self-assessment and self-reporting tool for minerals and metals producers and processors to communicate their environmental, social and governance practices and performance.
 Its main objective is to promote a common understanding of good practices and a means to consistently assess risks and actions to manage risks in the mineral supply chain.

 The RRA is comprised of a set of 32 environmental, social and governance (ESG) ‘issue areas’ associated with sourcing minerals and metals.
 For each issue area, the RRA specifies a management practice.
 These management practices are known as the ‘industry norm’ and are derived from the requirements of voluntary sustainability standards that are commonly used in the minerals and metals supply chains and are representative of good management practices.
 At the core of the RRA is the concept of simplicity, defined as the need to maintain a limited number of industry norms covering the core ESG issue areas.

 To access the RRA Online Platform, click here.

 To learn more about the RRA methodology, industry norms and trends of its usage and results, please view: